JetBrains/guide/site/python/tutorials/fastapi-aws-kubernetes/aws_eks/index.md

 ![step97](./steps/step97.png)

-Previously we were using the Namecheap BasicDNS.
+Previously, we were using the Namecheap BasicDNS.
 Now, we will update it with custom DNS and add records provided by AWS.

 ![step98](./steps/step98.png)